NB: I am currently on hiatus throughout May so will not be responding to comments until June.

 That there’s a loss of passion if a character is dating more than one person, making it irrational for a man to get creepily obsessed and possessive?

-Drama does not need to come from a romantic partner being borderline/actually abusive, and there can be literally twice the amount of passion if a character has twice the amount of boyfriends.
+Drama does not need to come from a romantic partner being borderline/actually abusive, and there can be literally twice the amount of passion if a character has twice the number of boyfriends.

 Here are alternative dramatic/tension building options when dealing with polyamory: